adamhsparks/read.abares/README.md

 ## About {read.abares}: why this package?

 ABARES makes several data sets freely available as spreadsheets in Microsoft Excel or CSV file formats and zip archives of geospatial data as NetCDF, GeoTIFF or shape files.
-{read.abares} facilitates downloading, caching and importing these files in your R session.
+{read.abares} facilitates downloading and importing these files in your R session.

 Data serviced include: